 Over the following weeks the school will complete all the necessary application paperwork needed for the visa.
 Typically this process can take between 21-28 working days, depending on the province.

-Once this has been completed, the provincial visa office will issue an official invitation letter and work permit, which your school will send to you both electronically and hard copy via a courier such as DHL.
+Once this has been completed, the provincial visa office will issue an official invitation letter and work permit, which your school will send to you both electronically and hard copy to your home address via a courier such as DHL.

 Please review your country’s Chinese embassy website to download the visa application form and up-to-date country-specific information.

-You should then take this invitation letter and work permit, along with your passport (valid for at least 6 months), completed visa application form and passport photo to your nearest Visa for Chinese centre.
+You should then take this invitation letter and work permit, along with your passport (valid for at least 6 months), completed visa application form and passport photo to your nearest Visa for China centre or Chinese Embassy/Consulate.
 In some countries, the application can be made by post, and sent via recorded delivery.

 The temporary z visa, valid for 30 days, is usually processed within 3 – 7 days depending on the service you opted for.
 Postal services can take up to 10 working days to process and return.